Padraig20/Group-ICA-dHCP/README.md

 │   ├── masks/                       <- will contain the downloaded masks
 │   └── t1-templates/                <- will contain the downloaded t1-weighted templates
-├── registration                     <- contains all code necessary to register fMRI images to templates │   ├── register_multiple_fMRI.sh    <- registers all images in a directory according to the gestational ages; beware required directory structure
+├── registration                     <- contains all code necessary to register fMRI images to templates │   ├── register_failed_fMRI.sh      <- tries registering all images that did not pass registration in "register_multiple_fMRI.sh"
+│   ├── register_multiple_fMRI.sh    <- registers all images in a directory according to the gestational ages; beware required directory structure
 │   └── register_single_fMRI.sh      <- registers one image to a specified template
 └── setup                            <- all code required to set up the project